Cancer drugs can affect your bone marrow and blood causing:

 - long acting (pegylated) filgrastim (pegfilgrastim, Neulasta)

 These growth factors all work similarly.
-The treatment usually starts a few days after you have your cancer drug.
+The treatment usually starts the following day or a few days after you have your cancer drug.
 You have G-CSF as a small injection under the skin into the fatty tissue of your stomach, arm or leg.

 Side effects of G-CSF